Memorial Drive - Landscape of Memory

 The Memorial Drive project has a clear focus to explore new and traditional ideas about memorialization within the context of the urban setting.
 The lost sons and daughters of our community are commemorated and the sacrifice that our citizens made for our freedom and security are honoured.
 This project aims to develop a vision for Memorial Drive by focusing on the themes of remembrance, legacy and history and what they mean to Calgarians.
 The vision will focus on the theme of the "landscape of memory".

-Under the direction of The City, the consultant team of Stantec and Marc Boutin Architectural Collaborative has brought together internal and external stakeholders to develop a vision for Memorial Drive.
+Under the direction of The City, the consultant team of Stantec and Marc Boutin Architectural Collaborative has brought together internal and external partners to develop a vision for Memorial Drive.
 The study area runs from the intersection of Parkdale Boulevard and Shaganappi Trail in the west to the intersection of Memorial Drive and St. George's Island (Zoo access) in the east.
 Collaborative sessions called charettes have been implemented to assist citizens to explore the question of how the landscape can provide opportunities for people to express and identify with this sense of loss.
 There is also an opportunity to discover how memory can also be about celebration - celebrating community, freedom, discovery, and the future.